marcnol/pyHiM/docs/Running_pyHiM.md

-"tolerance": 0.1, #Used in blockAlignment to determine the % of error tolerated "lower_threshold": 0.999, # lower threshold to adjust image intensity levels before xcorrelation "higher_threshold": 0.9999999, # higher threshold to adjust image intensity levels before xcorrelation "localShiftTolerance": 1,
+"tolerance": 0.1, #Used in blockAlignment to determine the % of error tolerated "lower_threshold": 0.999, # lower threshold to adjust image intensity levels before xcorrelation "higher_threshold": 0.9999999, # higher threshold to adjust image intensity levels before xcorrelation "background_sigma": 3.0,  # used to remove inhom background "localShiftTolerance": 1,
 "bezel": 20,
 ```